geniusyield/market-maker/README.md

 > [!NOTE]
 > **Order classification and price**
 >
-> We call non-ada tokens as _commodity_ and ada as _currency_.
+> We call non-ADA tokens as _commodity_ and ADA as _currency_.
 Order offering currency in exchange of commodity is called as _buy order_ whereas order offering commodity in exchange of currency is called as _sell order_.
 >
 > _Price_ is described in display unit[^1] of currency token per display unit of commodity token.